testillano/h2agent/docs/api/README.md

 To trigger a client provision (`GET /admin/v1/client-provision/<id>`), we will use the *GET* method, providing its identifier in the *URI*.

 Normally we shall trigger only provisions for `inState` = "initial" (so, it is the default value when this query parameter is missing).
 This is because the traffic flow will evolve activating other provision keys given by the <u>same</u> provision identifier but another `inState`.
 All those internal triggers are indirectly caused by the primal administrative operation which is the only one externally initiated.
-Although it is possible to trigger an intermediate state, that is probably for debugging purposes.
+Although it is possible to trigger an intermediate state (via the `inState` query parameter), this is useful for debugging and also for [partial chain execution](#partial-chain-execution) scenarios.

 There are two triggering modes: **synchronous** (single request) and **asynchronous** (timer-based).
 Their query parameters are mutually exclusive.